 - Place your most important keywords within the title of each blog post.
 This helps search engines understand what the page is about, increasing the chance they’ll display your page within relevant search results.

 - Consider using an XML sitemap to give search engines “crawlers” a little extra help in finding all of your pages.
-(Pro tip: If you use the WordPress blogging program, you can do this quickly and easily with a sitemap “plugin.”)
+(Pro tip: If you use WordPress for your website’s CMS, you can do this quickly and easily with a sitemap “plugin.”)

 - Create “meaty” and comprehensive blog posts that fully address the topic at hand.